-Welcome to part two of our ten post series, showing how to use Pretty Presets brushes and presets to edit portraits.
-Last week skin smoothing was the topic, but today we are focusing on whitening teeth and eyes.
+Welcome to our multi-part blog series showing how to use Pretty Presets brushes and presets to edit portraits which is important because we all want our subjects to look their very best.
+This week we will focusing on whitening teeth and eyes in Lightroom.

-Before we get started, I want to encourage you to fix the white balance, the overall color temperature and tint of the image.
-Once that is done, click on the brush icon, which is the farthest-right icon below the histogram in the top-right side of your Develop screen.
+Once you have your white balance set, click on the brush icon, which is the farthest-right icon below the histogram in the top-right side of your Develop screen.

 Once the brush tool is activated, click on the word to the right of "Effect:" Scroll down the menu list until you get to Teeth Whiten.
-In the new Perfect Portrait brush set here are two brushes you can use for whitening teeth: Teeth Whiten Gray and Teeth Whiten Yellow.
-There are two brushes because teeth that need whitening are often too-yellow or too-gray.
+In the new Perfect Portrait Lightroom Brushes Collection, there are two brushes you can use for whitening teeth: Teeth Whiten Gray and Teeth Whiten Yellow.
+Just select the teeth whitening Lightroom brush option that best fits your needs of correcting teeth that are too yellow or too gray.

-The subject in the image used for the tutorial has teeth that are a bit yellow, so I used the Teeth Whiten Yellow.
+The subject in our image used for the tutorial has teeth that are a bit yellow, so I will use the Teeth Whiten Yellow.

-When editing teeth and eyes, which are small, defined areas, you want to reduce the feather so that the brush is more precise.
-The feature slider is just above the flow slider.
-I moved the feather to 54 for this image.
-That means the brush is not super hard nor super soft.
+When editing teeth and eyes, which are small, defined areas, you will want to reduce the feather so that the brush is more precise.
+The feather slider is just above the flow slider at the bottom of the Adjustment Brush Panel.
+I moved the brush feather to 54 for this image.
+That means the brush is neither super hard or super soft.

 For those who do not know what "feather" means - the feather is how much the edit will blend into the pixels around it.
-Most of the time in portrait editing, you will use a large feather, except for whitening teeth and eyes.
+Most of the time in portrait editing, you will select and use a large feather - except for whitening teeth and eyes.

 Once the feather and flow are set, click somewhere on the teeth (or eyes as seen in images further down).
-The place first clicked will show a black/white circle.
+The place first clicked will place a pin and show a black/white circle.
 If the overlay mask is on, the areas brushed will show red.
-Sometimes it is advantageous to see the change as you brush.
+Sometimes it is advantageous to see the changes as you brush.
 In those cases, you should turn off the mask overlay by clicking the option in the tool bar.

 (Note: If you do not see the tool bar, as shown in the image below, go to View, then Show Toolbar.)

-To whiten the subjects eyes, click NEW at the top of the brush panel, then click on the brush name and choose the Eye Whiten brush.
+To whiten the subjects eyes (the white area around their iris), click NEW at the top of the brush panel, then click on the brush name and choose the Eye Whiten Brush.

-Whitening teeth and eyes is an easy change to make, thanks to the brushes.
+Whitening teeth and eyes is an easy change to make, thanks to the Pretty Presets Lightroom Portrait Brushes.
 Below is a short video showing how to do the steps explained above, along with a few tips for using brushes.

 Hello!
 I’m Amanda, a quirky, introverted Mom of four, who is passionate about helping others learn their cameras and editing software.
 I also currently homeschool my four kids, ages 13 to 6, all whom run away when they see me carrying my camera.
 Visit me at my website and facebook page.